Chhaeb District

 Chhaeb District (ឆែប) is a district located in Preah Vihear Province, in northern Cambodia.
 According to the 1998 census of Cambodia, it had a population of 12,450.
 The population recorded by the 2008 census was 16,731.
+The district includes Techo Sen Russey Treb Cambodian Royal Academy Park, a 11435 ha protected area established in 2014.

 Administration

 As of 2020, the district contains the following khums (communes).